mustafaberk-ay/ReactWeatherChromeExtension/README.md

 Run 'yarn build' to build the extension project for production to the `dist` folder.

 #### vite-ts-app
-Run 'npm run build' to build the vite-ts-app project for production to the `build` folder.
+Run 'npm run build' to build the vite-ts-app project for production to the `dist` folder.

 ### How to Debug the Projects?